Rydilly/Iceberg_Hash/README.md

 ## What it does

-Uses double hashing on a front and back yard to create a hash that's capable of holding around 95% capacity.
+Uses double hashing on a front and back yard to create a hash table that's capable of holding around 95% capacity.
 Distribution should be very consistent because, instead of the random placement into buckets you get with cuckoo hashing, I give the hash the choice based on which bucket contains fewer elements, similar to robinhood hashing.

 If both front yard buckets a key hashes to are full, the item is re-hashed with a different seed and placed in the backyard.
 The backyard is very small because the power of choice logic keeps it from filling up often.